Frequently Asked Questions About Testing Accommodations

 - scheduling tests in advance

-(Quizzes need 5 days' notice, and midterms and finals need at least 7 days)
+(Quizzes need 3 full business days' notice and midterms and finals need 5 full business days' notice)

-Students must discuss this exceptional scheduling with a DR staff member as soon as possible.
-Documentation (such as a physician's note) may be required.
+Students must discuss this with a DR staff member as soon as possible.

 Are tests given at the same time & date as the class exam?